latoyagonzales/latoyagonzales.github.io/essays/no-dumb-questions.md

 ## Conclusion

-All in all, asking questions isn't dumb, but .
+All in all, asking questions isn't dumb, but there are smart ways to go about it.
 I've found myself asking a question and not getting the desired answer.
-Ultimmately, this just means that the intend behind the question wasn't interpreted correctly.
+Ultimmately, this just means that the intent behind the question wasn't interpreted correctly.
 An answer is only going to be as good as the question asked.